hans-lincoln/engineer-take-home-assignment/README.md

 # Lincoln Full-Stack Engineer Take-Home Project

 This take-home project is designed to simulate real world client work.
-It should take 2-4 hours to complete.
+It should take a couple hours to complete.
 Please work at your own pace and comfort.

 Any ambiguity found in the task is intentional; we want to see how you navigate decision trees and how you defend your choices.